nhsd-exeter/dos-integration/README.md

 ### APIKey

 API Key must be generated prior to external API-Gateways being set up.
+It is automatically created when deploying with `make deploy PROFILE=task`.
+However the dev, demo and live profiles' key must be manually generated prior to deployment.

 ### Artefact Versioning